Softball Minors Rules & Guidelines

 - Mercy Rule: If a team is losing by 10 runs or more after completing their fourth half-inning at-bat, the umpire will declare the game over.

-- Run Limits: There is a 4-run limit per half inning, except for the 6th inning.
+- Run Limits: There is a 4-run limit per half inning.

 Pitching & Catching: